osilander/203.311/Week11/Week11.md

 ```

 So what have we discovered?
-We have found that dimensional reduction is a powerful method to let us determine what variables (or, *combinations* of variables, e.g. diet items or cocktail ingredients) differentiate samples (e.g. countries or cocktails).
+We have hopefully found that dimensional reduction is a powerful method to let us determine what variables (or, *combinations* of variables, e.g. diet items or cocktail ingredients) differentiate samples (e.g. countries or cocktails).
 We can use this to objectively determine which samples are the most similar, and which are the most different.
 We can also determine which (combinations of) variables are most responsible for *making* these samples different.

 But enough of that, onwards and upwards (hopefully). <br><br>